 2) Low overheads

 After the initial outlay, dropshipping became a business model that inherently operates with low overheads.
-Unlike a physical store, you hold no stock or inventory; your supplier handles that side.
+Unlike a physical store, you hold no stock or inventory; your dropshipping supplier handles that side.
 The touch of modern competitors is far more than a dropshipping company.
 Touch refers to how much ‘human’ is in the whole process.
 Dropshipping is low-touch and high-tech.
 Low-touch means fewer workers to pay, which contributes to lower overheads.

 3) It’s a quick scaling business